Mother of boy, 6, killed in California road rage shooting: 'It feels like my life is over'

 The young boy was killed Friday morning as his mother was driving him to school on the 55 Freeway.

-"This is not okay...Whoever these people are and for whatever reason, this is not okay.
+"This is not OK...whoever these people are and for whatever reason, this is not OK.
 It should never happen again.
 So whatever help this does, that's my intention, is for my son," said Joanna Cloonan, the boy's mother.

 Authorities say someone shot at the car from a newer model white sedan, possibly a Volkswagen, and struck Aiden, who was sitting in a booster seat.
 He was taken to the hospital where he was later pronounced dead.